tamaskis/IVP_Solver_Toolbox-MATLAB/README.md

 doc_IST function_name
 ```

-To open the PDF file with the technical documentation (Fixed_Step_ODE_Solvers.pdf) from the Command Window, type
+To open the PDF file with the technical documentation (Solving_Initial_Value_Problems_for_ODEs.pdf) from the Command Window, type

 ```
 doc_IST tech